cdwgen/cdwgen.github.io/redband-trout-hybridization/IRT_Genome_Structure.md

 ## Alignment to Swanson CRT Assembly

-Kootenai IRT genome structure closely mirrors the Swanson CRT assembly...
+Kootenai IRT genome structure closely mirrors the Swanson CRT assembly.
+All populations exhibited the 2n=29 karyotype and no obvious inversions relative to the Swanson assembly were observed though a region of low recombination was observed on chromosome 17 (see above).

 <iframe
   src="{{ '/redband-trout-hybridization/assets/pdfs/IRT_Global_v_Swanson_CRT_alignment_all_chromosomes.pdf' | relative_url }}"